mohammed-amr/SkinLesionFeatureExtraction/ReadMe.md

 This repo has code for old school segmentation of skin lesions in dermoscopic images.
 It also houses code for extracting features of these lesions for further analysis down the line.
 I wrote this code while working with Dr. Tawfik Ismail at Cairo University.

-It has a bunch of useful functions specific to this task and can be used in other domains.
+It has a bunch of useful functions specific for this task and can be used in other domains.
 The task of segmentation here is completely unsupervised if a few assumptions are allowed.

 ### Some requirements: